Skip to content

 Cigar Strength Guide: From Mild, Medium, & Full

 Cigar strength is about matching the cigar to the moment.
 Maybe you’re easing into the day with something mellow or capping off the night with something that hits harder.
-Getting it right makes all the difference.
+Getting it right makes all the difference in your cigar smoking experience.

 But what does strength actually mean when it comes to cigars?
-How do you tell the difference between mild, medium, and full-bodied blends?
-Here’s how it all breaks down.
+How do you tell the difference between light-bodied cigars, medium-bodied cigars, and full-bodied cigars?

 What Does ‘Strength’ Mean in a Cigar?